Riddick Bowe vs. Larry Donald

 - Ring Announcer: Michael Buffer

-- WBC Continental Americas Heavyweight Title (2nd defense by Donald in 1st reign)
+- WBC Continental Americas Heavyweight Title (2nd defense by Donald)

-Riddick Bowe was forced to chase Larry Donald through 12 rounds in a fight that left him frustrated but the winner for the first time since losing his heavyweight title 13 months prior.
-Bowe overcame Donald's efforts to move and fight in flurries by wearing him down to take a lopsided and unanimous decision.
-The former champion, who marked Donald's face and nearly put him down in the final round, won every round on one judge's scorecard.
+Riddick Bowe was forced to chase Larry Donald through 12 rounds Saturday night in a fight that left him frustrated but the winner for the first time since losing his heavyweight titles 13 months ago.

 - Riddick Bowe 34-1 (29 KOs) vs. Larry Donald 16-0 (12 KOs)

-- Bowe entered ranked as the IBF # 5 and WBA # 8 heavyweight contender.
+- Bowe entered ranked fifth by the IBF and eighth by the WBA.
 He was unranked by the WBC.
-Donald was ranked the IBF # 8, WBC # 5, and WBA # 11 contender.
+Donald was ranked eighth by the IBF, fifth by WBC and eleventh by the WBA.

 - The ring size for the bout was 18 feet, which was thought to favor the less mobile Bowe.

-- Bowe entered the ring to "U Will Know" by Black Men United and Donald to "The Greatest Love of All" by George Benson.
+- Bowe entered the ring to the song "U Will Know" by Black Men United and Donald entered to "The Greatest Love of All" by George Benson.

 - HBO's Harold Lederman scored the bout 117-111 in favor of Bowe.